LoupX/dotfiles/README.md

 ### How do I run it

-There's a convenient (Makefile)[Makefile] which defines all possible tasks that can be run using this role.
+There's a convenient [Makefile](Makefile) which defines all possible tasks that can be run using this role.
 You can directly use the ansible command you want, all it does is to run persist all available ansible tags